-The hill and moorland scenery is what attracts most people to the area so it is not surprising that the cycling is not always flat.
-Any effort in climbing hills is always rewarded with fantastic views of the Dales landscape, and if you need to walk that’s no problem.
-Just take your time and enjoy the wonderful surroundings.
+The hill and moorland scenery is what attracts most people to the Dales so it is not surprising that the cycling is not always flat.
+Any effort in climbing hills is always rewarded with fantastic views of the landscape and if you need to walk that's no problem - just take your time and enjoy the wonderful surroundings.

 On the road

 Opportunities for road cyclists range from short routes along the valley bottoms, which are suitable for most families with some cycling experience, to the 210 km (130 mile) Yorkshire Dales Cycle Way, which will challenge even the most hardened rider.